 3. To reduce neck strain, relax the shoulders when punching

 Those hands get heavy during a kickboxing working.
 You know you are supposed to keep them up to add to your workout, but when the arms start getting tired, you shoulders will try to help out.
 Before you know it, those traps are cramping, your neck hurts, and your workout suffers.
 Keep your shoulders relaxed, remember to breathe deeply, and shake those arms out every so often; it’s a fitness kickboxing class, not Fight Club, no one is going to hit you if you need to drop your hands for a moment.

 4. Keep the non-punching fist at the cheek throughout the movement.

-Peaking of keeping your hands up, there is sometimes a communication disconnect between kickboxing instructors and class participants.
+Speaking of keeping your hands up, there is sometimes a communication disconnect between kickboxing instructors and class participants.
 We say keep your hands up, and you will bring them up to rest on your chest.
-WHile this is better than keeping them by your waist, it doesn’t get you that arm and shoulder workout like a good guard should, and it puts your hands in a position that could lead to improper punching technique.
+While this is better than keeping them by your waist, it doesn’t get you that arm and shoulder workout like a good guard should, and it puts your hands in a position that could lead to improper punching technique.
 What we mean is that your hands should be up (chin level or higher) and out, away from your chest with the fists ready to drive forward in a straight line with each punch.
 Imagine having a microphone in your front hand and a telephone in your back hand.